Model names vs model numbers

 ## Tablets without model numbers

-If you can't find the model number for a tablet, I don't suggest you get it.
+If you cannot find the model number for a tablet, I do not suggest you get it.

-* If the manufacturer doesn't have a model number listed this typically indicates a very old and discontinued model
+* If the manufacturer does not have a model number listed, this typically indicates a very old and discontinued model.

-* Not having a model number will make it more difficult for you get help from others. because, they may not be sure which tablet you are referring to.
+* Not having a model number will make it more difficult for you to get help from others because they may not be sure which tablet you are referring to.

-## Pro Tip: Use BOTH the model name and model number when talking about tables
+## Pro Tip: Use BOTH the model name and model number when talking about tablets

 Of course, model numbers are sometimes hard to read, mysterious, and people may not be familiar with them.

-So, I suggest if you need to discuss a tablet use "Model name (Model number)" when talking about them.
-This keeps the reference to the tablet easy to use, and still makes it easy for people who are familiar with the model numbers to know which tablet you are talking about.
+So, I suggest that if you need to discuss a tablet, you use "Model name (Model number)" when talking about it.
+This keeps the reference easy to use and still makes it easy for people familiar with the model numbers to know which tablet you are talking about.

 For example: